Toloka/docs/en/template-builder/operations/select-areas.md

 - Rectangles

-  To allow users to select areas only with rectangles, add the `rectangle` key to the `shapes` property and set its value to `true`.
+  To allow annotators to select areas only with rectangles, add the `rectangle` key to the `shapes` property and set its value to `true`.

   ```json
   {